Aronimink Golf Club - Golf Digest

-Aronimink is an object lesson in architectural appreciation.
-After Donald Ross completed his design in 1928, he proclaimed, "I intended to make this my masterpiece."
-That didn't keep club members from bringing in William Gordon in the 1950s to eliminate out-of-play fairway bunkers and move other bunkers closer to greens.
+Aronimink is an object lesson in architectural evolution.
+After Donald Ross completed his design in 1928, he proclaimed, “I intended to make this my masterpiece.”
+That didn’t keep club members from bringing in William Gordon in the 1950s to eliminate out-of-play fairway bunkers and move other bunkers closer to greens.
 The course was later revamped by Dick Wilson, George Fazio and Robert Trent Jones.
-It took seven years for Ron Prichard, a designer specializing in course restoration, to rebuild the course to something close to the original Ross design.
-Now there are plans to have architect Gil Hanse, who resides nearby, to review and revamp the course in the near future.
+It took seven years for Ron Prichard, a designer specializing in course restoration, to rebuild the course into something close to the original Ross design as evidenced by old aerial photos.
+But more recently, the club had architect Gil Hanse, who resides nearby, restore the course once again, more in keeping with Ross’ original blueprints.

 Panelist comments: